netgroup-polito/crownlabs-site/content/resources/golang/golang.md

 ## Meet authors

-If you are interested in this lenguage you can better understand it and the idea behind it watching this [video](https://youtu.be/3yghHvvZQmA) where you can listen Go creators speaking at a Google Cloud conference.
+If you are interested in this language, you can better understand it and the idea behind it watching this video [(Meet the Authors – Go Language)](https://youtu.be/3yghHvvZQmA) where you can listen Go creators speaking at a Google Cloud Next 2019 conference.